 Logically, you’d imagine that all you need to do is subtract 29 from 60, with the result being that you only hear 31 dB of noise.

 However, there are two problems with that calculation.

 Firstly, you might get more or less than 29 dB, depending on other factors like the shape of your ear canal and how well you insert the earplug.

-Secondly, and more importantly, when you check the advice provided by manufacturers of ear protection equipment, they state that the NRR isn’t in fact the amount of dB you can subtract from the environmental noise.
+Secondly, when you check the advice provided by manufacturers of ear protection equipment, they state that the NRR isn’t the amount of dB you can subtract from the environmental noise.

 Both the 3M and Cooper websites suggest doing the following calculation: take the NRR, subtract 7 and then divide by 2.
 Finally, you can take that off the environmental noise.

 So in my above example, 29 dB minus 7 = 22.
 22 divided by 2 = 11.
 Take 11 from your snoring partner’s 60 dB, and you have 49 dB of their snoring still getting through.

 Not quite as much reduction as it first appeared.